lbattaglioli2000/crmh-latest/content/collections/pages/home.md

         type: home_hero
         eyebrow: 'Capital Region Menstrual Health'
         headline: 'Empowering Menstrual Health in the Capital Region'
-        copy: 'Capital Region Menstrual Health is a non-profit organization working to promote the health and well-being of individuals who menstruate in our community.
+        copy: 'Capital Region Menstrual Health is a local initiative working to promote the health and well-being of individuals who menstruate in our community.
 Our mission is to increase period equity by providing access to menstrual hygiene products and education.'
         hero_icon: magnifying-glass-circle
         hero_copy: 'Find a Period Pantry'
         hero_link_field: '#pantries'